The Palio of the Crossbow – Gubbio

-Around 300 years later, in June 27 1729, the first “Charter for the good regulation of the crossbow’s game” was drafted.
+Around 300 years later, on June 27th, 1729, the first “Charter for the good regulation of the crossbow’s game” was drafted.

-Then the shooting gallery with the crossbow lost slowy interest because of the introduction of modern weapons and the civil races, since these were the free time activities of that time, they bacame yearly events.
+Then the shooting gallery with the crossbow lost slowly interest because of the introduction of modern weapons and the civil races since these were the free time activities of that time, they became yearly events.

-The Palio of the Crossbow nowadays represent a historical remembrance of the athletic competition and the Crossbowmen wear traditional customs.
+The Palio of the Crossbow nowadays represents a historical remembrance of the athletic competition and the Crossbowmen wear traditional customs.

-The challenge consists in hitting the corniolo or tasso (that is the target) with an arrow threw with a crossbow at a distance of 36 mts.
+The challenge consists of hitting the corniolo or tasso (that is the target) with an arrow threw with a crossbow at a distance of 36 m.

 The Crossbowmen Society has his offices in the Bargello Palace in Gubbio where there is a permanent exhibition of a collection of historical crossbows, the awards received by the crossbowmen of Gubbio, historical customs, emblems and old weapons.

-The Palio of the Crossbow in Gubbio takes place every year on tha last Sunday of May, while in the second Sunday of September the Palio continues and ends with a a crossbow contest in Sansepolcro with the Palio in Sansepolcro.
+While the Palio of the Crossbow in Gubbio takes place every year on the last Sunday of May, the Palio continues on the second Sunday of September and ends with a crossbow contest in Sansepolcro with the Palio in Sansepolcro.